wirk/eloquent-uuid/README.md

 ## Running tests

-I need to write some new tests as parts of alsofronie's original code have moved to different places and more code was added.
+I need to write some new tests as parts of Alsofronie's original code have moved to different places and more code was added.

 ## Contributing